aiven/devportal/docs/tutorials/anomaly-detection.rst

 Start the fake IoT data generator
 ''''''''''''''''''''''''''''''''''''

-In this step you will create a streaming data producer to Apache Kafka.
-The dataset will contain random IoT metrics that will later be processed with Apache Flink.
+Now that you fetched the token, it's time to start the fake IoT data producer that will later be processed with Apache Flink to find the anomalies:

 ..
 Note::
     You can also use other existing data, although the examples in this tutorial are based on the IoT sample data.